 In 2013, my big opportunity arrived and I moved to Brussels to work as a trainee in the Directorate-General for Translation of the European Commission.
 Working as a translator for the European institutions had been since university my dearest professional ambition.
 For this reason, I made the most of this experience and my production and quality levels were similar to those of the other more experienced translators in the Unit.
 I got familiar with the work environment of the EU institutions, and their computer-assisted translation software and terminology search tools.

 After those fruitful 6 months, I remained in Brussels and resumed my freelance translation career with renewed strength and skills.
-While at the beginning I was combining it with a multilingual agent job in an international insurance company, for more than a year now I’m fully devoted to my freelance career with an important focus on EU texts but also all types of legal documents and other subsidiary areas.
+While at the beginning I was combining it with a multilingual agent job in an international insurance company, for more than two years now I’m fully devoted to my freelance career with an important focus on EU texts but also all types of legal documents and other subsidiary areas.

 I’m a member of the Spanish Association of Translators, Proofreaders & Interpreters (ASETRAD).